swacksoc/discord-bots-session/README.md

 There are many more things you can do with strings.
 A runnable example of the above can be found [here](https://github.com/swanhack/discord-bots-session/blob/main/examples/String.py).

 ### General tips
-  * Always put await before a discord API call.
+  * Always put `await` before a discord API call.
 This is due to how the API works.
-  * Have a seperate file for your bot API so you don't accidentally share it.
+  * Have a separate file for your bot API so you don't accidentally share it.
 We have it in the source file here for simplicity.
   * Python is full of APIs and is often referred to as a "glue language", so don't be afraid to use other APIs with your discord bot!
   * Take a look at the developer portal again, and see how many more permissions the bot can have.
 Those are all things that the bot can have control over.
 ## Next steps